30 Common Nursing Interview Questions And Answers – General And Behavioral

 I’m proud of my ability to work in a team environment, and this has been something I’ve been doing since high school.
 Being able to work in a team will NOT only allow me to learn more on the job but will also allow me to use the skills I’m most proud of.
 For example, creating reports, researching, and hopefully managing a team in the future.

 With that said, this career is extremely rewarding in nature.
 It can provide stable work opportunities, and the industry itself has enormous mobility for progressive roles.
 I want to work in an industry that will allow me to grow personally and professionally.
-And, that’s why I have chosen the nursing industry.”
+And that’s why I have chosen the nursing industry.”

 2) Why Should We Hire You?
 Or, Why Should We Choose You For This Position?

-Along the interview process, far too many applicants are going to say, “I’m the best candidate.”
+During the interview process, far too many applicants are going to say, “I’m the best candidate.”
 The fact of the matter is there is no way for the employer to know that.
 They don’t know who else is applying for the job, so this kind of comment comes off as pretentious.
 Instead, this is where pointing out your past experience and education is a plus.
 It’s also helpful to point out how you have gone outside of the box to improve yourself throughout the years within the industry (such as obtaining certifications outside of work).
 This allows the applicant to say they are willing to go the extra mile over what other candidates might offer (without actually saying other candidates won’t do it).
 With that said, you will be required to answer this question in detail and provide examples of why you’ll be the ideal choice.
 So,

 We recommend being very specific about the skills you’ll bring to the job.
 Employers are looking for someone (an applicant) who meets the job specifications.
-Read through the job description because it will provide several clues into how you should answer these questions.
+Read through the job description because it will provide several clues about how you should answer these questions.
 For example, check out this RECENT posting for a Clinical Nurse – Leukemia Office Practice, Outpatient, NYC.

 Under the “You Are” section, you’ll notice several keywords like creative decision-maker, approachable, effective communicator, flexibility, customer relationships, ability to align with shifting demands, high energy, etc.